edgelesssys/contrast/docs/docs/getting-started/deployment.md

 These are all the changes you need to make to your deployment files.

-## 2. Setup the Contrast runtime
+## 2. Install the Contrast runtime

-Once you've adjusted your deployment files, the next step is to install the Contrast runtime on your cluster.
+Next, install the Contrast runtime in your cluster.
-The runtime is responsible for setting up Confidential Virtual Machines (CVMs) on your nodes.
+This runtime sets up CVMs on the nodes.

-You only need to deploy the runtime once per version.
-After installation, it can be reused across multiple Contrast deployments.

 <Tabs queryString="platform">
 <TabItem value="aks-clh-snp" label="AKS" default>